Exploring Majors and Careers

 The Personal Statement, sometimes referred to as the "Essay” or “Statement of Purpose” is a very important part of the application.
 It is your chance to provide the admissions committee with subjective information about your qualifications and your reasons for choosing a particular program/career.
 The statement should demonstrate strong writing skills, as well as why you are a good fit for the school, graduate level work, and the profession.

-Before you start writing your statement, read the directions from the program(s) carefully to ensure you address their specific questions.
-For help getting started refer to Personal Statement – Getting Started (Word).
+Before you start writing your statement, read the directions from the program(s) carefully to ensure you address their specific questions and complete our FREE online Moodle workshop: Writing a Personal Statement for Graduate or Professional School.

 Start early!
 This will allow you more time to rewrite and refine your statement and will give you more opportunities to have your statement reviewed by a career counselor and faculty.
-After you have written a draft of your personal statement, you can have it reviewed by Career and Internship Services staff by submitting it online or by making an appointment with a career counselor.
+After you have completed the Moodle workshop and written a draft of your personal statement, you can have it reviewed by Career and Internship Services staff by making an appointment with a career counselor or by submitting it online.

 Supplemental applications are typically required by professional schools that use central application services (CAS).
 Supplemental applications vary between schools and often change from year to year.
 The purpose of a supplemental application is to provide information about you in relation to the particular school’s program.